 Students are prohibited from possessing, sending, forwarding, posting, accessing, or displaying electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal.
+The creation of, but not limited to, surveys, polls, petitions, opinion documents, and/or inaccurate information is prohibited unless prior written approval has been sought and received.
 This prohibition also applies to conduct off school property, whether on district-owned or personally owned equipment, if it results in a substantial disruption to the educational environment.